anko/eslisp/readme.markdown

 An [S-expression][4] syntax for [ECMAScript][5]/JavaScript, with [Lisp-like hygienic macros][6] and modular syntax.

-This is not magic:  It's literally just an S-expression encoding of the [estree][7] AST format.
+This is not magic:  It's just an S-expression encoding of the [estree][7] AST format.
 The macros are ordinary JS functions that return lists and run at compile-time, and can be put on [npm][8].

 > **Caution of moving floor**: Eslisp follows [semver][9] and we're still on
 > unstable (0.x.x).
 Things may shift under your feet.